 First sequel directed by Matthew Vaughn, who started in the film industry as a producer, in 1996.
-Then, in 2003, after watching Outstanding, Great, Amazing, Perfect!
-(2003) (with the actor and singer Gustavo Goulart performing the main role) in an independent film festival, he realized he could have a good time directing actors, too.
-One year later, he made his debut as Director.
+Then in 2003, after watching Outstanding, Great, Amazing, Perfect!
+(2003) (with the actor and singer Gustavo Goulart performing the main role) in an independent film festival, he realized he could have a good time directing actors too.
+One year later, he made his debut as a director.

 Mark Strong, who plays Merlin, provides the voice-over for Vue Cinemas in the UK and Ireland with regards to cinema etiquette.
 Exclusively for "Kingsman: The Golden Circle" screenings, he delivers the etiquette message in character as Merlin, reminding audiences to switch off their phones in his own unique style.

 Fox originally planned to have the world premiere of the movie in New York on September 12, but canceled it to help out with the Hurricane Harvey relief.
 Instead of holding the event, they donated the money budgeted for the Kingsman soiree to the Hand in Hand: A Benefit for Hurricane Harvey Relief telethon that same night.

 This Kingsman movie, the series a modern take on James Bond, pays homage to the original master spy in its sequence in the Italian Alps.
 In the James Bond film On Her Majesty's Secret Service (1969), a mountain top lair, filmed in Schilthorn, Switzerland, is accessible via cable car.
 The location bears a striking resemblance to the scenes filmed at Skyway Monte Bianco in the Italian Alps in Kingsman, also accessible via cable car.